dachcom-digital/pimcore-formbuilder/README.md

 - Execute: `$ bin/console pimcore:migrations:migrate -b FormBuilderBundle`

 ## Usage
+1. Go to `Settings` => `Form Builder Settings` and create your form.
-Just open a document and place the form area brick like any other bricks via drag and drop.
+2. Open a document and place the form area brick like any other bricks via drag and drop.
-Use the edit button at the right top corner to configure your form.
+3. Use the edit button at the right top corner to configure your form.

 Also make sure you've included the [flash template](docs/11_SuccessMessage.md#flash-messages-implementation) if you want to have some success messages after a redirect.
 It's also possible to render a form via Twig or even within a controller method.
 [Click here](docs/0_Usage.md) to learn more about the form rendering types.

 ## Overriding Templates